gryffindor-guy/PERSONAL-CARE-CHATBOT/README.md

 # Contributors

-**Hema Sankara Sai Ganesh Babu**
+**Hema Sankara Sai Ganesh Babu Muddam**

 **19pa1a05b3**

 # Highlights of this chatbot

-:arrow_right:  My Main objective is to provide a personalized experience to the user.
+:arrow_right:  **My Main objective is to provide a personalized experience to the user.**

-:arrow_right:  This Chatbot can take care of your health.
-Not only Physical Health, but also your mental health.
+:arrow_right:  **This Chatbot can take care of your health.
+Not only Physical Health, but also your mental health.**

-:arrow_right:  This Chatbot can offer you several games to make you enjoy your free time.
-You can also have some exciting fun with this bot.
+:arrow_right:  **This Chatbot can offer you several games to make you enjoy your free time.
+You can also have some exciting fun with this bot.**

-:arrow_right:  This Chatbot can take you to the best place to watch Amazing Movies or Web-series or Documentaries.
+:arrow_right:  **This Chatbot can take you to the best place to watch Amazing Movies or Web-series or Documentaries.**

-:arrow_right:  This Chatbot can take you to the best place to shop whatever you like.
+:arrow_right:  **This Chatbot can take you to the best place to shop whatever you like.**

 # Description of Tasks it can perform